christinatruong/javascript-101/js-notes.md

 	var myPizza = makePizza("pepperoni & mushrooms");
 	alert(myPizza);

-The `makePizza` function has been assigned to the variable `myPizza`.
+The value returned by the `makePizza` function has been assigned to the variable `myPizza`.
 The argument "pepperoni & mushrooms" is passed into the `toppings` parameter.
 The alert will then show "pepperoni & mushrooms".

 ##Objects